AhmedAidarous/Financial-Statistical-Analysis/StatisticalModels/readme.md

 ### Differencing
 ![image](https://user-images.githubusercontent.com/47617364/130456740-5cf943ee-1a58-4ab0-bac5-cdcf22229e14.png)

 This is the concept of subtracting element with element - 1.
 You can continue differencing until you reach stationarity, however each differencing step comes at the cost of losing a row of data.

+Now say your data is stationary, it's time to choose p , d, and q terms for the models.
+A bit part of this is AutoCorrelation, plots, and partial autoCorrelation plots.

+## ACF and PACF